Snowplow Parenting: 5 Common Types & Healthier Alternatives

-In this article, we will delve into the concept of ‘pseudo parenting’, explore some common examples, and provide advice on how to avoid falling into these patterns.
-By the end, you should have a better understanding of what pseudo parenting is and how to ensure your parenting practices are genuine and effective.
+In this article, we’ll explore the concept of snowplow parenting, discover five common examples, and share practical advice on how to avoid these habits.
+By the end, you’ll gain a clearer understanding of what snowplow parenting looks like and how to foster resilience and independence in your child.

 Jump to section: